 Here’s what you’ll find in this voodoo lily plant care guide…

-A voodoo lily plant is a type of corpse flower (aka carrion plant).
-So, as you can probably guess, that means that when they bloom, the flower smells like rotting flesh.
+A voodoo lily is a type of corpse flower (aka carrion plant).
+So, as you can probably guess, that means that when they bloom, it smells like rotting flesh.

-Some voodoo lily corpse flowers can grow to be huge 6′ tall monsters.
+Some corpse flowers can grow to be huge 6′ tall monsters.
 Those are the ones you hear about on the news when they start blooming at your local conservatory.

-It’s not very practical for home gardeners to grow the giant varieties (some have 100lb bulbs!) – those are best left for the pros with conservatories.
-But there are several smaller varieties that are fun and easy for anyone to grow.
+It’s not very practical for home gardeners to grow the giant varieties (some have 100 pound bulbs!) – those are best left for the pros with conservatories.
+But there are several smaller specimens that are fun and easy for anyone to grow.

-Oh, and the reason for the putrid smell of the voodoo lily corpse plant flower?
+Oh, and the reason for the putrid smell?
 Well, that’s to attract flies and other insects that enjoy a meal of rotting flesh.
 These insects will pollinate the flowers instead of bees.

 Hardiness Of Voodoo Lily Bulbs

-Some voodoo lily varieties (there are over 100 different types!) are actually perennial down to zone 6.
-But others aren’t as hardy so it’s important to know which variety you have before planting them in your garden.
+Some voodoo lily varieties (there are over 100 different types!) are actually perennials down to zone 6.
+But others aren’t as hardy, so it’s important to know which type you have before planting them in your garden.

-Voodoo lilies can be grown in pots or in the garden.
+They can be grown in pots or in the ground.
 Mine is one of the hardier varieties, and I’ve had bulbs survive the winter in my zone 4b gardens off and on for several years now.

-Voodoo lily bulbs don’t flower in the garden in cold climates like mine though.
-The flowers grow during the winter or very early spring before our ground has thawed.
-But the exotic looking foliage adds a unique tropical touch to the garden, and is reason enough to grow this plant if you ask me.
+But the exotic looking foliage adds a unique tropical touch to the garden, and is reason enough to grow them, if you ask me.

 What’s With The Weird Name?

-I once read somewhere that the reason this plant is called “voodoo lily” is because of the magic of the bloom.
-Voodoo lilies bloom out of a dormant bulb, even if the bulb isn’t planted in dirt.
-That’s why it’s magic!
-I don’t know if that’s true or not, but it’s a fun story.
+I once read somewhere that the reason this plant is called “voodoo lily” is because of the magic of the flower.

 Voodoo Lily Care Instructions

-Voodoo lilies flower in the winter or very early spring, depending on the growing conditions and the plant variety.
-When grown indoors, they make really fun (though stinky) winter blooming plants!
+Voodoo lilies bloom in the winter or very early spring, depending on the climate, weather conditions, and the species.

 The bulbs need to be mature before they will flower though.
-And the smaller the bulb, the longer you will have to wait for it to bloom.
+And the smaller they are, the longer you’ll have to wait for it to bloom.